Chemical Oxygen Demand Determination Procedure | Determination COD of Wastewater

 The Chemical Oxygen Demand (COD) test determines the oxygen required for the chemical oxidation of organic matter with the help of a strong chemical oxidant.
 The test can be employed for the same purpose as the BOD test-taking into account its limitations.

-The intrinsic limitation of the test lies in its inability to differential between the biologically oxidizable and biologically inert material.
+The intrinsic limitation of the test lies in its inability to differentiate between biologically oxidizable and biologically inert material.

 Methods for the determination of Chemical Oxygen Demand (C.O.D.)